 The Outright Winner market is the main Exchange market for golf.
 It attracts the most interest and liquidity* and can be approached in a number of different ways;

-* liquidity or the amount bet and available in a market is important, especially in trading, as it ensures that bets can be matched.
+* liquidity is the amount bet and available in a market, which is important in ensuring bets can be matched at competitve prices.

 Outsiders (100/1+) are generally better prices on exchanges (even after commission) as fixed-odds prices are a trade-off between the win and place odds*

-* this is outside the scope of the guide although you can see the difference in the tournament betting between the place part of an each-way bet and the odds quoted for a top 5.
+* this is outside the scope of the guide although you can see the difference in the tournament betting between the place part of each-way odds and those quoted for the same number of places in the place market.

-(ii) The ability to lay prices on exchanges makes it possible to behave like a bookmaker and accumulate a number of players in your "book".
+(ii) The ability to lay prices on exchanges allows you to behave like a bookmaker and accumulate a number of players in your "book".
 Laying a handful of players in golf betting can be unrewarding and risky as prices can be prohibitively big* A far more sensible strategy is to LAY a portion of the field (say 20 or 30 players) giving you a better balance between risk and reward.

 * for example laying a few 100/1 shots in a tournament can be like picking up pennies in front of a steamroller - one winner can be a big penalty compared to the reward.

-(iii) Trading is a very popular strategy for golf betting on exchanges and is generally the best opportunity to make a long-term profit.
-Exchange Trading can have a loose definition depending on how you bet but in general terms it means locking in a profit by backing and then laying (or vice-versa), usually over a short period of time.
+(iii) Trading is a very popular strategy and is generally the best opportunity to make a long-term profit.
+Exchange trading can have a loose definition depending on how you bet but in general terms it means locking in a profit by backing and then laying (or vice-versa), usually over a short period of time.

 What makes trading interesting is that you are not trying to predict which player will win a tournament.
 Trading is about betting on movements in the odds, which can be based on events on the course or how other people are betting on it.